LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 GEGL effects is a GEGL plugin for Gimp that does layer effects.
 It may not be non-destructive but you can make presets and get live preview updates of your favorite text styles.

-GEGL Effects comes with two bonus filters called gegl:bevel and gegl:innerglow which are more useful on their own as they have more options.
+GEGL Effects comes with two bonus filters called lb:bevel and lb:innerglow which are more useful on their own as they have more options.
 NOTE - It will NOT work without bevel.so and inner-glow.so